Bill Goldberg: All Japan Pro Wrestling (2002–2003)

 Goldberg had suffered an arm injury during the Toyota Pro/Celebrity Race at the Long Beach Grand Prix in April 2002.
 In August 2002, he returned to the ring in Japan.
 He initially joined All Japan Pro Wrestling (AJPW), defeating Satoshi Kojima and Taiyō Kea.
 He went on to defeat Rick Steiner in a match for the W-1 promotion and teamed with Keiji Mutoh to defeat KroniK.
-His success in Japan led to the WWF – now renamed World Wrestling Entertainment – to begin contract negotiations with him.
+His success in Japan led to the WWF – renamed World Wrestling Entertainment – to begin contract negotiations with him.